 Healthy seeds are also great sources of protein, minerals, zinc and other life-enhancing nutrients.
-Numerous studies have shown that different types of seeds and nuts can actually prevent weight gain, the development of heart disease and the accumulation of LDL cholesterol.
+Numerous studies have shown that different types of seeds and nuts can prevent weight gain, the development of heart disease, and the accumulation of LDL cholesterol.

 If you are going to add seeds to your diet, I would recommend that you eat only organic seeds, in their raw state.
-I personally try to avoid irradiated or roasted seeds, and stick with raw seeds.
-Here is my list of the five healthiest seeds you should add to your diet.
-(In no particular order)
+I try to avoid irradiated or roasted seeds and stick with raw seeds.
+In no particular order, here is my list of the five healthiest seeds you should add to your diet.